-(7) It is preferable that side rails be timuous.
+(7) It is preferable that side rails be continuous.
 If splicing is necessary to attain the required length, however, the splice must develop the full strength of a continuous side rail of the same length.

-(8) 2-inch by 4-inch lumber shall be used for side rails of single cleat ladders up to 16 feet long 3 inch by &inch lumber shall be used for single clear ladders from 16 to 30 feet in length.
+(8) 2-inch by 4-inch lumber shall be used for side rails of single cleat ladders up to 16 feet long; 3-inch by 6-inch lumber shall be used for single cleat ladders from 16 to 30 feet in length.